Tinnitus Treatment Services

 If a hearing aid is no longer appropriate for an injured worker due to tinnitus symptoms, the tinnitus service provider must request authorization to replace the hearing aid as per the Hearing Aid Provider Services Contract requirements.

-If you have any questions, please contact the Health Care Services team.
+If you have any questions, please contact the Health Care Programs team.

 Referral for services